 - Visual Art

-- Reading (K-12): Available at the graduate level
+Reading (K-12) endorsement: Available at the graduate level

-A license that is endorsed for reading allows a teacher to teach as a reading specialist with students in grades K-12.
-To have an earned endorsed for reading, the student must have met the requirements of the Ohio Reading Core and complete the following graduate courses: Education 515, 525, 535, 585, and 605.
+A license that is endorsed for reading allows a currently licensed teacher to teach as a reading specialist with students in grades K-12.
+To earn an endorsement for reading, an applicant must have the following:

 Additional information and requisites for Ohio Licensure

 The authority to license teachers is a responsibility entrusted to the State.
 When candidates graduate from Wittenberg University's state-approved Teacher Education Program, they are eligible to earn an initial Ohio (Resident Educator) License.
 This license is effective July 1 of the year of graduation and is valid for 4 years.
 Should candidates complete their studies at the end of Fall Semester, they may request that licenses be backdated to July 1 so they can teach on the license the remainder of the school year.

 Students are required to have valid State and Federal background clearance checks (Ohio BCI&I and FBI) in effect at the time of application for a license.
 These reports must be initiated prior to the student teaching term and are valid for one year from the date of the initial check.
 Candidates are provided with information about the acquisition of these reports at the beginning of their final year.
 Additionally, the state of Ohio requires that students take and pass content and educational pedagogy tests appropriate to the licensure program they are completing.
 More information about these state-required tests are provided to students as they begin their last year in the program.